skulltech/sumit-ghosh.com/_posts/2020-03-07-socks-proxy-ssh-tunneling-dynamic-port-forwarding.md

 ---
-date: "Tue Mar 07 2020 06:40:00 GMT+0530 (India Standard Time)"
-title: "Creating a SOCKS Proxy via SSH Tunneling with Dynamic Port Forwarding"
+title: Creating a SOCKS Proxy via SSH Tunneling with Dynamic Port Forwarding
-showcase: false
-tags:
-  - sysadmin
-  - linux
-  - windows
-  - ssh
+date: Mar 07 2020
 ---

 I recently had to access some internal websites of my college from home, these websites are usually reachable only from the intranet.
 The computer science department does provide a [jump server](https://en.wikipedia.org/wiki/Jump_server) as a solution, which is basically a machine that sits in the intersection between the private intranet and the public Intranet, and acts as a gateway between the two.
 Students usually use this as an SSH jump point, and access other lab machines or the hpc server from their home through that.